damien-carcel/app-skeleton/README.md

 ### Configure the API access

 This application is made to consume an API.
-You can either use a real API or use the `json-server` library.
+The full skeleton application uses the real API located in the `back` directory.
+But you can also use a fake API thanks to the `json-server` library.

-- **With a real API**

-First, clone the [`symfony-api`](https://github.com/damien-carcel/app-skeleton/tree/symfony-api) branch from this repository and follow its installation instructions.

-Then copy the configuration file `config/api-skeleton.json` into `configuration/api.json`.
-This configuration is made accordingly to the `symfony-api` branch default configuration.

-- **With the `json-server` library**

 Copy the configuration file `config/json-server.json` into `configuration/api.json`, then run the JSON server: